The old legend of the Isle of Ys and the Sunken Cathedral, retold.

 The King did as he was instructed and gathered the people into the cathedral, and rang the bells until everyone had gone inside.

 The enemy ships drew near, and the sound of cannon fire could be heard across the sea.
-The people grew mortified in the cathedral, and were afraid.
+The people grew mortified in the cathedral.
 But the King said to them: “Fear not, for this day the Lord shall deliver us again!”

 Saint Winwaloe walked out into the sea towards the enemy ships, raised his hands to God, and silently began to pray.
 As he did, the sea grew unsteady, and a great storm made its way over the island.
 The wind blew hard and fast, and the sea grew tumultuous.
 Lighting from the sky struck the enemy ships, some crashed into each other, and one by one the enemy ships sank to the bottom of the sea.
 The saint became engulfed by the sea, and slowly, the isle of Ys sank into the depths of the ocean, and neither were seen ever again.